Bill Russell: Personality

-Russell was known for his distinctive high-pitched laugh, of which Auerbach quipped: "There are only two things that could make me quit coaching.
+Russell was known for his distinctive high-pitched laugh, of which Red Auerbach quipped: "There are only two things that could make me quit coaching.
 My wife and Russell's laugh."
 To teammates and friends, Russell was open and amicable; he was extremely distrusting and cold towards anyone else.
 Journalists were often treated to the "Russell Glower", described as an "icily contemptuous stare accompanied by a long silence".
 Russell was also notorious for his refusal to give autographs or acknowledge the Celtics fans, and was called "the most selfish, surly and uncooperative athlete" by one pundit.